R Vs Python | Best Programming Language for Machine Learning

 - The necessary data processing packages are simplified up to an extreme level for installing IDE(RStudio).

-- The language is compatible with the variant platforms and operating systems.
+- The language is compatible with various platforms and operating systems.
 You can also import your data sheets using different tools like Microsoft Excel.

 What are the cons of using R?